Religion & Spiritual Life

 Worship – provision for Christians and those of other faiths

 The school chapel is dedicated for use as a place of worship for all faiths.
 So, in addition to Christian services, Muslims, Jews, Hindus and Buddhists have the opportunity to meet and contacts with local leaders of these other faiths are nurtured with a view to mutual visits.
-Roman Catholic pupils attend Mass in Glastonbury and can be confirmed every other year.
+Roman Catholic students attend Mass in Glastonbury and can be confirmed every other year.
 An Anglican Confirmation course runs every twelve months.

 Chapel – a brief history

 The chapel chalet is, in fact, the oldest building on the Millfield site.
 It was built in 1882, a couple of years before Millfield House.
 The Clark family, of Clarks’ Shoes’ fame, owned the land.
 This plot was the highest point on the family estate, and had apparently been the site of a windmill in former years - hence the name ‘Millfield’.
 In the latter years of the 19th Century, a daughter (Alice) of the Clark family seems to have contracted tuberculosis.
 A common practice at the time for wealthy people was to send family members infected to Switzerland to live in a mountain chalet, where the robust winds were reputed to have healing properties.
 It seems that the family decided to build a Swiss-style chalet on the highest point on their own land where their daughter could be cared for, lying on the open air upstairs balcony area facing the prevailing westerly winds.
 The indoor area downstairs and above was allotted to those caring for her, where they could live and cook her meals.
 The treatment appears to have been effective and the girl recovered.
-The chalet was a place of care and cure — a marvellous precursor of its later life as a chaplaincy centre!
+The chalet was a place of care and cure — a marvellous precursor of its later life as a spiritual support centre!